danielrfry/toyvm/README.md

   -m --memory <amount>     Amount of memory to reserve for the VM in gigabytes
                            (default: 2)
-  -a                       Enable virtual audio device
+  -a                       Enable virtual audio device --no-net                 Do not add a virtual network interface
 ```